wizo06/japanese/docs/Fundamentals/description-inflection.md

 - 親切**な**さくら

-!!! warning "Pay attention to the kana 「な」"
+???+ warning "Pay attention to the kana 「な」"
     When a na-adjective is describing a noun, the copula 「だ」 is dropped and we use the kana 「な」 to connect the two words (hence the name na-adjectives).

-    Again, this explanation isn't entirely correct if we follow how grammar is taught in Japan.
+    Again, this explanation isn't entirely correct according to how grammar is actually taught in Japan.
 However, for the sake of simplicity and to make things easy to understand, we will stick with this explanation.
+There's no need to fuss over the technical side of things.

 Examples of na-adjectives (highlighted) describing a noun: